-Mercedes fined £22,000 over Hamilton nose stud
+'A bit silly' - Mercedes fined over Hamilton nose stud

-Lewis Hamilton's Mercedes team fined £22,000 over nose stud in Singapore
+Singapore Grand Prix: Lewis Hamilton's Mercedes team fined £22,000 over nose stud

 Last updated on .From the section Formula 1